zhoudd0917/Tensorlib/README.md

 ### C++(Cuda)

-For any c++ file, simply link the nessesary libraries:
+For any C++ file, simply link the nessesary libraries:

 ```sh
 nvcc example/example.cpp -Iinclude/ -Lbuild/ -ltensorlib_cpp -lopenblas -lcudart -lcublas -o example/example
 ```

-and then run:
+for example, to run the example, run:

 ```sh
 ./example/example
 ```

-see [example.cpp](example/example.cpp) for a use case.
+see [example.cpp](example/example.cpp) for a sample use case for `TensorLib`.

 ## Tensor Operations